Conor-Fleming/Cards/README.md

 - jokers
 - sorting

-To read more about the deck package please go here <link>.
+To read more about the deck package please see [here](http://godoc.org/github.com/Conor-Fleming/blackjack/deck).

 ### Roadmap
 My future plans for this project would be to add support for some sort of betting system and keeping track of wins and losses.